-Mariana Valencia, is a dance artist based in Brooklyn, New York.
-Valencia has held residencies at Chez Bushwick (2013), New York Live Arts Studio Series (2013-14), ISSUE Project Room (2015) and Brooklyn Arts Exchange (2016-18).
-In Los Angeles, she’s held residencies at Show Box LA and Pieter Pasd (2014).
-Her work has been presented at Danspace Project, Roulette, the Center for Performance Research, The New Museum, The Women and Performance Journal, Lec/Dem, Ugly Duckling Presse, AUNTS and The L.A.B at The Kitchen.
-As a performer, Valencia has worked with musician Jules Gimbrone; video artists Elizabeth Orr, Kate Brandt, and AK Burns and in performances by Em Rooney, robbinschilds, Kim Brandt and MPA.
+Mariana Valencia, is a dance artist based in Brooklyn, New York where she has held residencies at Chez Bushwick (2013), New York Live Arts Studio Series (2013-14), ISSUE Project Room (2015) and Brooklyn Arts Exchange (2016-18).
+Nationally, she’s held residencies at Show Box LA and Pieter Pasd (2014) in Los Angeles; and at the Portland Institute for Contemporary Art in Oregon (2018).
+Her work has been presented at Danspace Project, Roulette, the Center for Performance Research, The New Museum, The Women and Performance Journal, Ugly Duckling Presse and AUNTS as well as internationally in Serbia and Macedonia.
+As a performer, Valencia has worked with Jules Gimbrone, Elizabeth Orr, Kate Brandt, AK Burns, Em Rooney, robbinschilds, Kim Brandt, Fia Backstrom and MPA.
 Valencia is a founding member of the No Total reading group a partner of Artists Space Books and Talks and she has been the co-editor of Movement Research’s Critical Correspondence (2016-17).
 Valencia is a Foundation for Contemporary Arts Award to Artists grant recipient (2018), a Jerome Travel and Study Grant fellow (2014-15) with which she conducted a dance ethnography on the Sonidero dance tradition of Mexico City, a Yellow House Fund of the Tides Foundation grant recipient (2010-13) and a Movement Research GPS/Global Practice Sharing artist (2016/17).
 As a teaching artist, Valencia has developed performance composition workshops that look at spatial improvisation and authorship through CLASSCLASSCLASS (2010-11) and the Movement Research Summer MELT (2017) program.
 Valencia holds a BA from Hampshire College in Amherst, MA (2006) with a concentration in dance and ethnography.

 photo credits (slideshow order)Ian Douglas, Alex Escalante, Ian Douglas, Alex Escalante and Bradley Buehring